 The method for the solution preparation, the increased antibacterial and also prebiotic activity of this extract brings the innovation to the research.
 It has not been observed that the same agent inhibits the growth of a resistant microorganism while enhancing the growth of essential microbes.
 The abiotic factors also influence the antibacterial activity.
 A future pharmaceutical formulation may have the potential to help millions of people who suffer from lethal infections.

 My beloved aunt had been suffering from various lethal infections, including cancer.
 My deliberate intention was to give her my help in nutrition, how to slow down the process or even cure her.

 I showed great interest in so called “superfoods”.
-That period of time I discovered Lycium barbarum.
+That period of time I discovered the unparalleled potential of Lycium barbarum.

 Curiosity arouse and I started investigating.
 My innovative solution proved to be effective against the strain Pseudomonas.
 The twist in life came when she passed away last year, supposingly from the bacteria Pseudomonas which is responsible for attacking the lungs of patients during their chemotherapy.
 She believed in the great possibility of my scientific research, her support is still a humbling encouragement to me.